mgfxer/ComfyUI-FrameFX/README.md

 ## Dynamic Animated Weights Helper

+Many of my nodes work in a lockstep ecosystem of using Hold Frames + Transition Length + End Padding Frames.
+This works across Plain Text, Blip and Florence caption prompt travel, transition creation, slideshow creation, QR Mask Mode.

+My Dream Zoom workflow also interpolates live prompts on the concept of hold and transition frames.

 ### Description
 The Dynamic Animated Weights Helper is a versatile extension for animation workflows, providing various frame and mask sequence manipulation tools.
 This node facilitates the creation of complex animation effects with ease and flexibility.

 ### Features
-- Supports multiple animation types including directional transitions, circle growth/shrink, fades, spins, and venetian blinds.
+- Supports multiple animation types including directional and diagonal transitions, circle growth/shrink, fades, square spins, and venetian blinds.
 - Includes options for easing, blur effects, and frame transitions.
 - Allows for generation modes like QR, Edge-FX, and combined outputs.
 - Random animation type selection with options to exclude specific types.